alan-turing-institute/scivision/README.md

 ## Documentation

-Documentation is available at https://scivision.readthedocs.io/en/latest/
+User documentation for scivision is available at our [readthedocs](https://scivision.readthedocs.io/en/latest/) website.

-## Release process
+## Maintainer documentation

-See our release process in [here](docs/release_process.md).
+See our maintainer documentation [here](docs/maintainer_docs.md), which explain how to update the scivision package and documentation.